NSF Grantees Must Comply With The PAPPG

 Often, NSF awardees think the PAPPG doesn’t relate to their for-profit award.
 That’s not entirely their fault.

-In our opinion, the PAPPG financial management requirements are poorly written.
-This is because NSF’s grant rules stem from 2 CFR 200, which are regulations written for hospitals, universities, state and local governments and other non-profits.
+In our opinion, the PAPPG financial management requirements are poorly written because NSF’s grant rules stem from 2 CFR 200, which are regulations written for hospitals, universities, state and local governments and other non-profits.

-They tweaked these regulations to make them apply to for-profits.
-The second paragraph (below) shows the attempt to remedy the confusion.
+NSF then tweaks these regulations to make them apply to for-profits.
+The second paragraph (below) shows NSF’s attempt to remedy the confusion they created by failing to write better regulations:

 If you’re a for-profit NSF grantee, here’s what you need to know: